 361 Beacon was shown as vacant in the 1937 and 1938 City Directories.

-In 1938, 361 Beacon was acquired by David R. Anderson, an auditor, and his wife, Shirley Bennett (Locke) Kennedy Anderson.
-He was the assessed owner from 1939.
-In August of 1938, he applied for (and subsequently received) permission to convert the property from a single-family dwelling into three apartments.
+In August of 1938, David Anderson applied for (and subsequently received) permission to convert the property from a single-family dwelling into three apartments.
 In August of 1939, he amended his application (and received approval) to convert the property into five units.

-By 1949, 361 Beacon was owned by Joseph C. Butera and his wife, Sylvia.
+On May 4, 1948, 361 Beacon was purchased from David Anderson by Joseph Charles Butera and his wife, Sylvia (Lyon) Butera.
 They were the owners of the Butera School of Fine Arts, which moved from 240 Huntington to 111 Beacon in about 1950.

 They lived in one of the apartments at 361 Beacon until about 1952, when they moved to live at 111 Beacon.

-In August of 1965, 361 Beacon was acquired by Jack Eadie Molesworth from Sylvia L. Butera.
-Jack E. Molesworth was a philatelic dealer specializing in Confederate stamps.
+On August 19, 1965, 361 Beacon was purchased from Sylvia Butera by Jack Eadie Molesworth, a philatelic dealer specializing in Confederate stamps.
 A leader of the ultra-conservative Young Americans for Freedom and a Republican State Committee member, he was an unsuccessful candidate for Congress in 1964.
 He and his wife, Phyllis (Carpinteri) Molesworth, lived in an apartment at 88 Beacon.

-In July of 1975, Kent T. Damon and Irwin H. Frankel purchased 361 Beacon from Jack Molesworth.
+On July 29, 1975, 361 Beacon was purchased from Jack Molesworth by Kent T. Damon and Irwin H. Frankel.
 In May of 1986, they applied for permission to remodel the fourth floor and add a fifth floor.
 They subsequently abandoned the permit.
 In January of 1987, they applied for (and subsequently received) permission to legalize the occupancy as six (rather than five) apartments, noting that it had been the existing condition for “20-30 years.”